General Li: Forgive me, Your Majesty, but I believe my troops can stop him.

-- In one of the episodes of Nu, Pogodi!, the Wolf had barely managed to lift a very heavy barbell, when a butterfly lands on it, with predictable results.
+- In one of the episodes of Nu, Pogodi!, the Wolf has barely managed to lift a very heavy barbell, when a butterfly lands on it, with predictable results.

 - In True Lies the bad guys' truck is hanging off the edge of the bridge and they sigh in relief that it didn't go over.
 Then a pelican lands on it...

-- James Bond movie For Your Eyes Only: Car with baddie who killed Bond's buddy is poised on edge of cliff; Bond walks up and tosses (the baddie's own calling card) a pin at the car.
-Expected results, but the car doesn't fall.
-In a subversion of sorts, Bond gives the car a kick for good measure.
+- James Bond movie For Your Eyes Only: A car with a bad guy who killed Bond's buddy inside is balanced on edge of cliff.
+Bond walks up and tosses the badguy's own calling card at the car, expecting it to tip.
+When that's not enough Bond gives the car a kick for good measure.

 - Used twice with Pip in Enchanted.
 Once by accident, the second as a kind of Heroic Sacrifice.
 (But it was a Disney movie, so...).